+6. Team Members

 Team Members is a free plugin for WordPress multi-author websites.
 It helps you to Showcase the details of co-authors or staff anywhere on the site.
-It is an interesting plugin to easily add new members to your team and shows their picture, position, bio, social media profiles on sidebar or content area using a shortcode.
+It is an interesting plugin to easily add new members to your team and shows their picture, position, bio, social media profiles on the sidebar or content area using a shortcode.

 7. Post Pay Counter

 No one will work without any benefit.
 Set up payment criteria for your blog and let the plugin to do the rest.
-It will automatically calculate payment for your authors based on various factors like pay per post, word, traffic, etc.
+It will automatically calculate the payment for your authors based on various factors like pay per post, word, traffic, etc.